Will I have to go for a medical assessment?

-You do not have a legal right to record your assessment and the Department for Work and Pensions (DWP) do not have to provide recording equipment, but the DWP will try to arrange this for you when they can.
+You can ask permission to audio record your assessment, but you do not have a legal right to do so and the Department for Work and Pensions (DWP) do not have to provide recording equipment.
+However, the DWP will try to arrange this for you when they can.
 You must make a request for an audio recording before the assessment takes place and as soon as possible after you have received your appointment.

 - Video recording is not allowed.

 - The equipment must be able to provide two copies of the recording at the end of the assessment.

 - One copy must be given to the DWP healthcare professional at the end of the assessment.